awsdocs/aws-lambda-developer-guide/sample-apps/java-events/README.md

 # Configure Handler Class

-By default, the function uses a handler class named `Handler` that takes a map as input and returns a string.
+By default, the function uses a handler class named `Handler` that takes an API Gateway proxy event as input and returns a string.
 The project also includes handlers that use other input and output types.
-These are defined in the following files under src/main/java/example:
+The handlers are defined in the following files under src/main/java/example:

 - `Handler.java` - Takes `APIGatewayV2ProxyRequestEvent` as input and returns `APIGatewayV2ProxyResponseEvent`.
 - `HandlerApiGateway.java` - Takes `APIGatewayProxyRequestEvent` as input and returns `APIGatewayProxyResponseEvent`.